amandabee/CUNY-data-storytelling/syllabus.md

 You’re not required to quote your source, but you do need to be able to tell the class what insights your human source provided.

-**Final Story:** Your story must be posted to the class blog, with an excerpt before the jump and the full story after a jump.
+**Final Story:** <a id="finalstory" />Your story must be posted to the class blog, with an excerpt before the jump and the full story after a jump.
 If you wish to host your final story elsewhere, you may, but you still need to post a headline, excerpt, image and linked text to the class blog.

 ## Plagiarism
 It is a serious ethical violation to take any material created by another person and represent it as your own original work.
 Any such plagiarism will result in serious disciplinary action, possibly including dismissal from the CUNY J-School.
 Plagiarism may involve copying text from a book or magazine without attributing the source, or lifting words, code, photographs, videos, or other materials from the Internet and attempting to pass them off as your own.
 Please ask the instructor if you have any questions about how to distinguish between acceptable research and plagiarism.